near/stakewars-iii/challenges/draft_013.md

 ### Challenge submission

-For submission please fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSfZV6_SUpdAMlOOjpwQSVa0xUcvCjO5iiNG3k9KrGDvCEEw3w/viewform?usp=sf_link)
+For submission, please fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSfZV6_SUpdAMlOOjpwQSVa0xUcvCjO5iiNG3k9KrGDvCEEw3w/viewform?usp=sf_link)

-To submit your results make sure to include the following:
+To submit your results, make sure to include the following:

 Please include a screenshot of logs that shows that the `public_key` has been changed on the main & backup node and timestamps from the validator and backup nodes.
 Make sure to include the `peer_id` and that it matches `public_key` in `/<WORK_DIR>/mainnet/node_key.json` & `../<VALIDATOR_KEYS>/node_key.json`

 ## Best Practices

-**Before updating your node make sure that you have checked**
+**Before updating your node, make sure that you have checked**

 1. An official announcement for the update.
-2. Release Notes on Github.
+2. Release Notes on GitHub.
 Be aware of *DB migration or other breaking changes*
 3. Validator chats.
 Review *how many validators have been updated?